WomenPlusPlus/deploy-impact-21-kona-b/README.md

 * Facilitate access to NGO information to fulfill user's needs using intelligent technologies, i.e. Dots.

 ## 💡 Solution <a name = "idea"></a>
-Easing the search for help can be done by empowering people to know what are their human rights, where to look for reliable help, what to expect from the aid service, and how to contact the organisation.
+Easing the search for assistance and support can be done by empowering people to know what their human rights are, where to look for reliable help, what to expect from aid services, and how to contact the organisations.

-6 weeks ago we did [brainstorming sessions](https://www.figma.com/file/EOSp95m8WUGfHw4U4xhtg0/Brainstorming-the-solution-for-Dots.?node-id=0%3A1) to define how we were going to solve the stated Dots problem and how we could use the information to satisfy our stakeholders needs.
-The solution is provided by Konna Connect by means of the platform "Dots", a web app used for searching help.
+6 weeks ago we did [brainstorming sessions](https://www.figma.com/file/EOSp95m8WUGfHw4U4xhtg0/Brainstorming-the-solution-for-Dots.?node-id=0%3A1) to define how we were going to solve the stated Dots problem, and how we could use the information to satisfy our stakeholders' needs.
+The solution was provided by Kona Connect by means of the platform "Dots.", a web app used by people in vulnerable situations to search for help.
 To do this, Kona Connect's team has identified and classified the social organizations.
-In order to provide accurate information for the users we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.)
+In order to provide accurate information for the users, we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location, and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.).

 The goal of the tool is to connect people in need to the right organizations as quickly as easily as possible.
 For this, our solutions provides two main options:
-- A quick quiz: By answering a few question, users will be guided to the organization(s) most likely to be able to help them and their situation.
+- A quick quiz: By answering a few questions, users will be guided to the organization(s) most likely to be able to help them and their situation.
-- The list of all organisations with filters: By selecting the filters that apply to their situation the user will get the NGOs that provide the needed help.
+- The list of all organisations with filters: By selecting the filters that apply to their situation, the user will reach the NGOs that provide the required help.

 To measure the impact of our app we have to define, evaluate and quantify impact (brainstorming and inspiration ideas [here](https://docs.google.com/document/d/1zR11WpejlC97wz9rCjy_EjCHnbwEGTYGX1FY-AIb9h8/edit?usp=sharing)).
-The Credit Suisse Impact Management Project Framework was selected to define and evaluates the likely impact of Dots across five dimenions.
-We will explain how each classification contributes to definition of Dots impact.
-The impact defined have been aligned to the 2030 SDG targets.
+The Credit Suisse Impact Management Project Framework was selected to define and evaluate the likely impact of Dots across five dimensions.
+We will explain how each classification contributes to the definition of Dots impact.
+The defined impact defined has been aligned to the 2030 SDG targets.

-In the first stage, our solution is focused in providing help for the people located in Senegal.
-Therefore, the web app is available in English and French, and has a framework which allows to easily translate it to any regional language.
+In the first stage, our solution is focused on providing help for the people located in Senegal.
+Therefore, the web app is available in English and French, and has a framework which allows easy translation to any regional language.
 Moreover, thanks to the design of our UX/UI experts, most interface options are coupled with an icon to make the app more accessible and intuitive.

 ## :iphone: The web app <a name = "web_app"></a>

 Dots web app can be used from any device (laptop, phone, tablet).
-Since its a web app, updates are done automatically, therefore we guarantee the user is accessing the latest available version.
+Since it's a web app, updates are done automatically, therefore we guarantee the user is accessing the latest available version.

 You can now use it here:
 https://dots.azureedge.net/